lmldvd/lmldvd.github.io/_posts/2020-06-11-lunch-break-sketch-6.md

 {% include elements/figure.html image="/images/watercolorbrushesPractice.png" caption="Seconds" %}

-Mixed media sketch of a blue pate of wings with celery.
+Mixed media sketch of a blue plate of wings with celery.
 Handwritten text on the bottom reads "Hot Wings".